-Fresh Lobsters available year-round in the Eastern coast of US.
+Fresh Lobsters available year-round on the Eastern coast of the US.
 Always choose a live lobster in the markets.
-It can live 3-5 days away from its natural habitat if it is placed in a cold, saltwater fish tank.
+It can live 3-5 days away from its natural habitat if placed in a cold, saltwater fish tank.
 When grasped by the sides, it should curl its tail abruptly beneath its body.
-It should have black, shiny eyes, firm meat and a pleasant smell.
+It should have black, shiny eyes, firm meat, and a pleasant smell.

-At home, lobsters must be kept, preferably, in cold seawater below 40 F. For short duration, however, they may be kept covered in damp and cool cloth while out of the water.
+At home, lobsters must be kept in cold seawater below 40 F. However, they may be kept covered in damp, cool cloth while out of the water for a short duration.

-Lobsters are one of the most sought after seafood for their lean, firm and delicious white/pink tinged meat.
-The edible parts are the meat of the tail, the legs, the claws, and sometimes liver.
-The white and pink-tinged meat of lobster is lean, firm, delicate and very tasty.
+Lobsters are one of the most sought-after seafood for their lean, firm, and delicious white/pink-tinged meat.
+The edible parts are the meat of the tail, the legs, the claws, and sometimes the liver.
+The white and pink-tinged meat of lobster is lean, firm, delicate, and very tasty.

-Chefs prefer to cook frozen, numb lobsters instead of live ones.
-The meat tends to become tough and chewy because of stiffening of muscles (rigor mortis) if cooked alive.
-Live lobster is placed in the deep freezer for 1 hour, which renders them unconsciousness.
+Chefs prefer to cook frozen, numb lobsters instead of living ones.
+The meat tends to become tough and chewy because of the stiffening of muscles (rigor mortis) if cooked alive.
+Live lobster is placed in the deep freezer for 1 hour, which renders them unconscious.

 They can be boiled, baked, girdled, grilled, etc. Use a 500-600g whole lobster per person.
 The yield is approximately 40%.